-This course will focus on skill development and acquiring the knowledge to participate in and enjoy the sport of golf.
-Demonstration, audio-visual aids, lecture, and active participation will be utilized to achieve improvement and enjoyment of golf.
+This course focuses on skill development and acquiring the knowledge to participate in and enjoy the sport of golf.
+Demonstration, audio-visual aids, lecture, and active participation are utilized to achieve improvement and enjoyment of golf.
 May be taken four times for credit.
 (CSU/UC) AA/AS Area H